 Tour an authentic 19th century wool mill in Salem Oregon.

-The Thomas Kay Woolen Mill operated from 1895 to the early 1960's and was a key employer in Salem, until the availability of synthetics shrunk the demand for wool products.
-What makes this mill special is that the entire manufacturing process was powered by water.
+The Thomas Kay Woolen Mill was a big employer in Salem, and operated from 1895 to the early 1960's until the availability of synthetics shrunk the demand for wool products.
+The most intriguing thing about this mill is how the entire manufacturing process was powered by water!

-Learn about the manufacturing process for the beautiful wool products produced by the Thomas Kay Woolen Mill, including tweeds, blankets and wool flannels.
-It ran until 1962, until its wool products were displaced by polyester.
+2. Learn about the manufacturing process for beautiful wool products produced by the Thomas Kay Woolen Mill.
+The mill ran until 1962, until its wool products like tweeds, blankets and wool flannels were displaced by polyester.

 3. Explore 19th century Missionary buildings.
 The guide will then take you on a fascinating tour inside some homes built by some of the first missionaries in Oregon.